Campus Parking Regulations

-The fall 2019 semester will mark the beginning of a new parking system at the Central Connecticut State University campus.
-Students, faculty, and staff will be assigned a new, color-coded parking decal for their vehicle.
+The Fall 2019 semester marked the beginning of a new parking system at the Central Connecticut State University campus.
+All CCSU students, faculty, and staff are required to obtain a new, color-coded parking decal for their vehicle(s).

-The new parking regulations will go into effect on September 16, giving us time to acclimate to the new system.
+The new parking regulations went into effect on September 16, 2019.

-Color-coded parking will be enforced Mondays through Fridays from 5 a.m. to 5 p.m.
+Color-coded parking will be enforced year-round, Monday through Friday from 5:00 AM to 5:00 PM.

-In addition to a CCSU color-coded decal, anyone also displaying a state-issued Handicap Parking Tag will have access to all lots and all parking garages.
+In addition to a CCSU color-coded decal, anyone displaying a state-issued Handicap Parking Tag will have access to all lots and all parking garages on campus.

-Flags and banners will be installed to clearly mark the color-coded lots;
+Flags and banners have been installed to clearly mark the color-coded lots.

 Faculty & Staff